Reviews You Can Rely On

 Credit: Amber King

-The Katadyn products and the MSR Guardian offered the most consistent performance in our testing overall, and worked best in turbid conditions.
-After a significant rain storm, the Katadyn Pocket performed well, producing clean, high-quality drinking water — but we had to be patient at one liter per minute.
-In these tests, the MSR Hyperflow and MiniWorks EX needed cleaning almost every 4 liters.
-In our sludge tests, all the pump filters except the MSR Guardian needed to be cleaned out after processing every liter.
+The Katadyn products and the MSR Guardian offered the most consistent performance in our testing overall and worked best in turbid conditions.
+After a significant rainstorm, the Katadyn Pocket performed well, producing clean, high-quality drinking water — but we had to be patient, as it only produced one liter per minute.
+In these tests, the MSR Hyperflow and MiniWorks EX required cleaning every approximately 4 liters.
+In our sludge tests, all the pump filters, except the MSR Guardian, required cleaning after processing every liter of sludge.
 Impressive.

 Gravity Filters

 With comparable flow rates, gravity filters are nice because you conveniently don't have to pump or do anything once they are set up.
-They can process large quantities of water, making them highly useful for small to large groups.
+They can process large quantities of water, making them highly useful for groups of all sizes.
 All of the gravity filters are relatively close in treatment time, but the clear winner is the LifeStraw Peak Gravity 3L with a treatment time of 30-34 seconds per liter.
 The Katadyn BeFree Gravity 6L is a close second, filtering one liter in 40 seconds.
 The Platypus GravityWorks 4L comes in third place, filtering one liter in 52 seconds.

 While gravity filters are inherently rad because there's so little work involved, there are some stark differences in performance.
-Please note that flow rates will decrease with murkier or turbid water, just as they will if the filters are not properly maintained.
-Also, note that if you aren't rushing, the difference in passively waiting one or two minutes for a liter of water often isn't a big deal.
+Please note that flow rates will decrease with murkier or turbid water, just as if the filters are not properly maintained.
+Also, note that if you aren't in a rush, the difference in waiting passively for one or two minutes for a liter of water is often not a big deal.

 Weight and Packability

 Weight and packability are essential.
 If you're carrying less weight, long hikes can be more enjoyable.
-To assess this metric, we weigh each system and look at its relative profile.
+We weigh each system and assess its relative profile to assess this metric..
 We tested them with hydration vests, backpacking backpacks, and day packs.
-Generally, products that were lighter and easier to pack scored better than bulkier options.
+Generally, lighter and easier-to-pack products scored better than bulkier options.

-Of all the treatments available, chemical treatments are by far the lightest.
-They can be a terrific choice if you're planning a long thru-hike or big trail run.
-Out of the treatments we tested, the MSR Aquatabs, Potable Aqua Purification Tablets, and Katadyn Micropur Purification Tablets can simply be put into a little baggy without needing to carry the entire bottle, helping to cut down on weight.
+Of all the treatments available, chemical treatments are, by far, the lightest-weight tool for the job.
+They can be a terrific choice for planning a long thru-hike or big trail run.
+Out of the treatments we tested, the MSR Aquatabs, Potable Aqua Purification Tablets, and Katadyn Micropur Purification Tablets can be easily packed into a small bag without needing to carry the entire bottle, thereby reducing weight.
 The only drawback is that these can leave a chemical taste in the water (for most people).
 The Aquamira Treatment Drops can't be parsed out like the tablets, but some prefer them because they don't taste as bad as the tablet options.

-The lightest filtration systems out there are on-the-go systems like the collapsable Katadyn BeFree 0.6L, Lifestraw personal filter, and LifeStraw Peak Squeeze.
+The lightest filtration systems are on-the-go systems, such as the collapsible Katadyn BeFree 0.6L, the Lifestraw personal filter, and the LifeStraw Peak Squeeze.
 Of the gravity filters, the Katadyn BeFree Gravity 6L is the lightest and most packable (9.28 ounces).
 If you prefer a hand pump system, the lightest systems are the MSR Hyperflow (10.6 ounces) and the Katadyn Hiker Pro (13.2 ounces).

 Ease of Setup

-We assess ease of setup based on how many steps each filter requires to begin filtering water and whether or not that setup feels intuitive.
-We also consider how easy it is to access different water sources.
+We assess ease of setup based on the number of steps each filter requires to begin filtering water and whether that setup feels intuitive.
+We also consider how easily accessible different water sources are.

-The Grayl UltraPress comes set up and ready to go; however, we found it difficult to fill the 16.9 oz. bottle when collecting water from shallow bodies of water.
+The Grayl UltraPress comes set up and ready to go; however, we found it difficult to fill the 16.9-ounce bottle when collecting water from shallow bodies of water.

 backpacking water filter - shallow water sources make it difficult to collect enough water to...